 Attendance Policy.
 Students should attend each class period as quizzes will occur during the lecture period sporadically throughout the semester.
-The lowest two out of 12 total quizzes will be dropped that will serve as cushion for any unforeseen unexcused absences.
 For pre-approved excused absences for days where a quiz occurs, make-up quizzes will be made available.
 If the student must miss a class for an appropriate reason, it should be brought to the attention of the instructor as far in advance as possible.
 In the event of an unexcused absence, it is the student's responsibility to obtain and review the material that was covered during that class period.

-Excused absences are consistent with university policies in the undergraduate catalog https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx and require appropriate documentation.
+Excused absences are consistent with university policies in the graduate handbook http://graduateschool.ufl.edu/media/graduate-school/pdf-files/handbook.pdf and require appropriate documentation.